 Refer to Your Owner’s Manual

 There’s no better way to find out what your snowmobile needs to work perfectly than to go back and read your owner’s manual.
 There, you’ll find specific information regarding your snowmobile, including its dos, its don’ts, and plenty more.
-Read it to get re-acquainted with your vehicle after it’s been in storage for a long time.
+Re-acquaint yourself with your vehicle.
+It’s been in storage for a long time.
+Read your manual.

 Once again, your snowmobile has been in storage for the better part of a year.
-This means that it no doubt gathered some dust, filth, and more, even if it was covered and stored properly.
+Your snowmobile gathered dust and filth.
+You covered it and stored it properly, but that doesn’t matter.
 Clean it to keep those dirt particles from interfering with its performance.
 Likewise, check around it (even in the exhaust pipe), to see if any animals made it their home.

 Drain the Old Fuel